We live in a digital age that requires us to use technology a lot in our jobs.

 Then when your detox is over, set yourself some technology boundaries.
 Maybe only check your social media platforms between 5pm-6pm.
 Have a new rule that the bedroom is a digital-free zone.

 Your brain will feel recharged, you will have more time to do the things you love and you will feel happier, so what are you waiting for!?
 Get your technology detox started now and enjoy the health and wellbeing benefits.

-Today’s post is the 6th in our Clean Tea’s Self Care Week series.
+Today’s post is the 5th in our Self Care series.

 #1: Brighten Up Your Life – The Benefits of Flowers on Your Mood